News & Announcements

 - State Special Education Advisory Committee – The State Special Education Advisory Committee meetings are open to the public.
 Regular quarterly meetings include time for the committee to receive public comment.

-- Licensed Private Schools for Students with Disabilities (PDF)
+- Licensed Private Schools for Students with Disabilities-This is a Word document.

 - Virginia School for the Deaf and the Blind